aktsetse/BrainTrek/README.md

 # Adaptive Trivia Application

-Created and Designed by: **Irenee Niyibaho & Mark Sivan Tamakloe**
+Created and Designed by: **Amenuveve Kwame Tsetse**

-This is both a Terminal-based and GUI-based Java trivia game application with a bank of questions in different fields that adopts our real-time adaptive questioning and recommendation system.
-This local app models the user experience based on real world experience.
+This is a Terminal-based and GUI-based Java trivia game application featuring a bank of questions across various fields, which utilizes our real-time adaptive questioning and recommendation system.
+This local app models the user experience based on real-world experience.
 Questions dynamically adjust in difficulty based on a player's performance to maintain an engaging and challenging experience.

 ## 🧠 Game Logic